-Figure E: Chromatin from HeLa cells was subject to immunoprecipitation with antibody against RNA polymerase II (Millipore Cat. # 17-620 and # 05-623) using the Magna ChIP^{2 TM} Chromatin Immunoprecipitation DNA Microarray Universal Kit.
+Figure E: Chromatin from HeLa cells was subject to immunoprecipitation with antibody against human transcription factor Sp1 (Millipore Cat. # 17-601) using the Magna ChIP^{2 TM} Chromatin Immunoprecipitation DNA Microarray Universal Kit.
 The amplified DNA was labeled and hybridized to the Agilent human 244K promoter array.
 The array was scanned using the Agilent scanner.
-The image was extracted using the Agilent Feature Extraction software and analyzed using DNA Analytics 4.0 software (Figure E1).
+The image was extracted using the Agilent Feature Extraction software and analyzed using DNA Analytics software (Figure E1).

-The Agilent dataset was further filtered and visualized using the UCSC genome browser (http://genome.ucsc.edu/) (Figure E2: middle panel).
-Similarly, replicate samples were also labeled and hybridized to the Affymetrix human promoter array (Figure E2: top panel) and Nimblegen Human promoter array (Figure E2: bottom panel).
+The data was further filtered and visualized using the UCSC genome browser (http://genome.ucsc.edu/) (Figure E2: middle panel).
+Similarly, replicate samples were also labeled and hybridized to the Affymetrix human promoter array (Figure E2: top panel) and Nimblegen human promoter array (Figure E2: bottom panel).

-Our data showed clear enrichment of RNA polymerase II at the promoter of the GAPDH gene, which is highly expressed and abundantly transcribed in HeLa and many other cell lines and tissues.
-Our data also showed that the enrichment at the GAPDH is independent of the array platform.
+Our data showed clear enrichment of Sp1 at the transcription start site of Dihydrofolate Reductase (DHFR), one of the Sp1 target genes.
+Our data also showed the enrichment at the DHFR is independent of the array platform.